abdlmnn/abdlmnn/README.md

 ## Collaboration & Projects

 Open to **collaborating, contributing, or building startups**.
-Can create **system flows and architecture diagrams** to plan and visualize projects effectively.

 Feel free to reach out if you want to work together!

 ## Contact